Radiculopathy Treatment Options for Those Living with Pinched Nerve Pain

-- Injections: Nerve root injections and epidural steroid injections can effectively reduce nerve root inflammation and treat pain.
+- Injections: Nerve root injections and epidural steroid injections can effectively reduce nerve root inflammation and treat pain caused by spinal radiculopathy.

-- Medications: Medications such as anti-inflammatory drugs, muscle relaxants, oral corticosteroids and prescription opioids may assist in pain reduction.
+- Medications: Medications for pinched nerves and radiculopathy pain may include such as anti-inflammatory drugs, muscle relaxants, oral corticosteroids and prescription opioids may assist in pain reduction.

 - Physical therapy: Through physical therapy, you can learn how to strengthen and stretch the area of pain.

-- Weight loss: Weight loss may be recommended to reduce pressure on the painful area.
+- Weight loss: Weight loss may be a recommended radiculopathy treatment option to help reduce pressure on the painful area.

-In the event radiculopathy doesn’t improve after about 12 weeks of conservative treatments, surgery may be a viable treatment option to relieve the pressure on the nerve – which is the cause of pain.
-Our spine surgeons are experts in the following surgical procedures:
+In the event nerve root pain doesn’t improve after about 12 weeks of conservative radiculopathy treatments, surgery may be a viable treatment option to relieve the pressure on the nerve – which is the cause of the pain.
+Our spinal radiculopathy surgeons are experts in the following surgical procedures:

 - Discectomy: During a minimally invasive discectomy, bone spurs or part of a herniated disc will be removed by fusing or removing a section of your vertebrae.